arojunior/react-hooks-composition-proposal/README.md

 });
 ```

-We can also test the behavior (hooks) separeted:
+We can also test the behavior (hooks) separated:

 ```javascript
 // AppService.test.js